ibm-ecosystem-engineering/ibm-enterprise-runbooks/README.md

 This repository has been configured to build and publish the changes automatically via travis-ci.
 There are two builds currently configured:

-- `dev` branch is automatically published to the `gh-pages` branch in [https://github.com/ibm-garage-cloud/ibm-garage-developer-guide-staging](https://github.com/ibm-garage-cloud/ibm-garage-developer-guide-staging) and is visible as a staging site here - [https://ibm-garage-cloud.github.io/ibm-garage-developer-guide-staging/](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide-staging/)
-- `master` branch is automatically published to the `gh-pages` branch in this repository which is visible here - [https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/](https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/)
+- `master` branch is automatically published to the `gh-pages` branch in this repository which is visible here - [https://ibm-gsi-ecosystem.github.io/ibm-enterprise-runbooks/](https://ibm-gsi-ecosystem.github.io/ibm-enterprise-runbooks/)

-The status of the travis-ci build can be seen here - https://travis-ci.org/github/ibm-garage-cloud/ibm-garage-developer-guide

 **Note:** There is a time delay between when deploy process completes and when the content is available on the published site.